-Contestants will learn the following in this contest event:
+Contestants will learn the following skills in the topographic map event:

 - 1. How to identify different features on a topographic map by their symbols - 2.
 How to determine the length of a line established between two points on the map - 3.
-How to determine the bearing (line of travel) between the two points on the map using a mirror-sighting type azimuth compass - 4.
-How to correct the bearing of a line for declination - 5.
+How to determine the azimuth (line of travel) between the two points on the map using a mirror-sighting type azimuth compass - 4.
+How to correct the azimuth of a line for declination - 5.
 How to determine the change in elevation between two points on the map